wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 Synapse Expressions provide XPATH functions to work with XML payloads.

-Syntax for calling a XPATH functions without namespaces
+Syntax for calling an XPath function without namespaces:

 ```
 xpath(expression)